+In addition, the plant will also undergo an imbalance of ions that can cause toxicity to plants [3].
 Salinity stress affects almost all physiological and biochemical processes [4] as well as the stages of plant growth [5].
 Germination and phase of seedlings is a most sensitive phase for abiotic stresses of most crops, including soybeans [6, 7], indicating the plant resistance to stress salinity can be evaluated in this phase [5].
 Stress inhibits the germination process, reducing the germination rate and increase the heterogeneity of germination resulting in lower growth and yield [6].
 The vigorous seed can grow and be productive in a variety of soil conditions, including sub-optimum conditions.
 The success of plants cultvation is highly dependent on the growth and development in the germination phase.
 Germination is a period that is very prone to stress, thus germination period require seed priming treatment to accelerate the germination period which expected to increase stress tolerance [8].
-Seed priming treatment is intended to improve the performance of seeds, increase germination, improve the homogeneity and stimulate vegetative growth [6, 9], including the treatment of hydro priming, osmo priming, vitamin hormone priming, priming, matriconditioning/matripriming [10, 11, 7, 9].
+Seed priming treatment is intended to improve the performance of seeds, increase germination, improve the homogeneity and stimulate vegetative growth [6, 9], including the treatment of hydro priming, osmo priming, hormone priming, vitazzan priming, and matriconditioning/matripriming [10, 11, 7, 9].
 The aim of the study was to obtain the best seed viability and vigor of soybean treated by seed priming under salt stress.
 By the increased viability and vigor, it is expected to increase germination tolerance in an environmental salt stress.